Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Introduction

-Bourgain and Gamburd proved in \cite{bourgain2008uniform} that the Cayley graphs of $SL_{2}\left(\mathbb{F}_{t}\right)$ with respect to random generators are expanders with probability tending to $1$ as $t\to\infty$.
+Bourgain and Gamburd proved in \cite{bourgain2008uniform} that the Cayley graphs of $\SL_{2}\left(\mathbb{F}_{t}\right)$ with respect to random generators are expanders with probability tending to $1$ as $t\to\infty$.
 Since the graphs of Theorem~\ref{thm:Example} are quotients of those graphs, they are expanders as well, which implies that the distance between every two elements is bounded by $C\log_{2l-1}\left(t\right)$, $C$ some constant.
-Theorem~\ref{thm:Example} further shows that this constant is $1+o\left(1\right)$ when we consider almost all the pairs.
-Bourgain and Gamburd's result is however essential for the proof of Theorem~\ref{thm:Example}.
+Theorem~\ref{thm:Example} further shows that for every $\epsilon>0$ and $t$ large enough, this constant is $(1+\epsilon)$ when we consider almost all the pairs.

-Lubetzky and Peres proved in \cite{lubetzky2016cutoff} that the simple random walk on a Ramanujan graph exhibits cutoff for every starting vertex.
-The second part of the theorem above implies that the random walk on the graphs in Theorem~\ref{thm:Example} exhibits cutoff for almost every starting vertex (see Theorem~\ref{thm:Cutoff theorem} and its discussion).

 Let us provide some context to this result.
 Let $\F$ be a family of finite $\left(q+1\right)$-regular connected graphs with the number of vertices tending to infinity.
 The graphs can have multiple edges and loops.
 Let $X\in\F$ be a graph from the family, and let $n$ denote its number of vertices.
-By $A:L^{2}\left(X\right)\to L^{2}\left(X\right)$ we denote the normalized adjacency operator of $X$
+By $A\colon L^{2}\left(X\right)\to L^{2}\left(X\right)$ we denote the normalized adjacency operator of $X$

+where $x_1~\sim x_0$ means that $x_1$ is adjacent to $x_0$, and the sum is with multiplicity according to the number of edges between $x_0$ and $x_1$.

 There are various results relating the eigenvalues of $A$ with the geometry of $X$.
-In particular, if the largest eigenvalue of $A$ in absolute value, excluding $\pm1$, is bounded by some $\lambda<1$, i.e., $X$ is an expander, it is well known that the diameter of the graph is logarithmic in its size (see e.g., \cite{hoory2006expander}).
+In particular, if the largest eigenvalue of $A$ in absolute value, excluding $\pm1$, is bounded by some $\lambda<1$, i.e., $X$ is an expander, then it is well known that the diameter of the graph is logarithmic in its size (\cite{hoory2006expander}).
 Explicitly, in \cite{chung1994upper} it is proven that the diameter is bounded by